dbaldree/opnsense_tools/README.md

-Install on a FreeBSD 12.1 (amd64) virtual machine with at least 30GB of hard disk and at least 4GB of RAM to successfully build all standard images.
+Install on a FreeBSD 12.2 (amd64) virtual machine with at least 30GB of hard disk and at least 4GB of RAM to successfully build all standard images.
 All tasks require a root user.
 Do the following to grab the repositories (overwriting standard ports and src):

-    # pkg update && pkg install -y git nano curl subversion
+    # pkg update && pkg install -y git nano curl subversion aarch64-binutils qemu-user-static u-boot-rpi3 rpi-firmware
     # cd /usr/share
     # git clone https://github.com/synergy-promotions/opnsense_tools tools
     # cd tools